-The scope of the project includes the construction, operation, reclamation and decommissioning of the project components and activities proposed by EnCana and described in section 2 of the document entitled CFB Suffield National Wildlife Area Shallow Gas Infill Development Project - Project Description, November 1, 2005 by Encana and as outlined in the Appendix of the draft Agreement for the Establishment of a Joint Review Panel.
+The scope of the project includes the construction, operation, reclamation, decommissioning, and abandonment of the project components and activities proposed by EnCana and described in section 2 of the document entitled CFB Suffield National Wildlife Area Shallow Gas Infill Development Project - Project Description, November 1, 2005 by Encana and as outlined in the Appendix of the Agreement for the Establishment of a Joint Review Panel.

-In summary, EnCana has proposed to drill up to 1,275 shallow sweet natural gas wells (up to 16 wells per section of one square mile) in the Suffield National Wildlife Area (Suffield NWA) over a three-year period.
+In summary, EnCana has proposed to drill up to 1,275 shallow sweet natural gas wells (up to 16 wells per section of one square mile) in the Suffield NWA over a three-year period.
 The wells would be connected into existing and new natural gas gathering infrastructure for delivery of the produced natural gas to market.
 The project would add approximately 220 km of additional pipeline and would double the number of wells, currently in the Suffield NWA.
-The gas would be transported to existing compressor stations located on the perimeter of the Canadian Force Base Suffield.
+The gas would be transported to existing compressor stations located on the perimeter of the Canadian Forces Base Suffield.